cesarnieblam/cesarnieblam/Troubleshooting.md

 ### Progress bar got stucked

-Congrats, you triggered the NSFW filter and the application stopped processing.
+You triggered the NSFW filter and the application stopped processing.

+### Preview crashed

+You triggered the NSFW filter and the application closed itself.

 ### Ask the community